How does alcohol affect sleep ?

 -

-Alcohol is a cell toxin that is broken down in the liver and initially has a calming effect, but as it is metabolized it has an activating and harmful effect on the body and mind.
+Alcohol is a cell poison that is broken down in the liver and initially has a calming effect, but as it is metabolized it has an activating and harmful effect on the body and mind.

 -